mikaul-mcdermid/Mikaul-mcdermid/README.md

 - 🌱 I’m currently learning at Codeup
 - 👯 I’m looking to collaborate on all types of projects
 - 🤔 I’m looking for help with learning Python and SQL
+- 👊🏽 I'll body you in Street Fighter

 <!--
 **mikaul-mcdermid/mikaul-mcdermid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.